Korean, Edit

 ⑤ Progressive Disease (PD)

-Assessment - TNM Staging: Evaluates tumor phase
+Evaluation – TNM Staging: assessment of the tumor stage

-Assessment - HAS-BLED Score: Assess bleeding risks.
+Evaluation – HAS-BLED Score: assesses bleeding risk

 Clinical features Score (point)